 We also use the rebalancing process to ensure that parts created by scrubbing are spread on several nodes.

-In this article, we have seen the complete workflow of an object stored inside the object storage service.
+After discovering what Object Storage is, we have seen the complete workflow of an object stored inside the object storage service in this article.
 In the final article we will show how our internal infrastructure is set up.